msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 | **Delivered** | Your customer has received the shipment. |
 | **Verified** | Your customer has verified the quantity of the shipment.
 Goods are now part of their inventory. |

-if you hover over the status sequence, a shipment history window appears.
+If you hover over the status sequence, a shipment history window appears.
 You can see the date when a shipment was updated from one status to another.

 <div class="imagetitle">
 This shipment has been created, allocated and picked on 29/03/2022